Chris2022/CPS-593-Project/README.md

 - Task ID (Foreign Key to identify the task that the schedule belongs to)
 - Schedule Date (Date the schedule is due)
 - Schedule Time (Time the schedule is due)

+## Installation:
+To sucessfully be able run the project, you must install the following:
+- npm init
+- npm install express
+- npm install nodemon --save-dev
+- Under the scripts in the package.json file, add the following:
+    "dev": "nodemon index.js"
+- npm install mysql2
+- To then run the project, you must do the following: open the index.html file with live server if you have it.
+Then run the following command in the terminal: npm run dev